StandardWobin/InteractiveVideo/README.md

 # Vue.js Video Navigation Page with CSS Overlay

 This is a small Vue.js application for navigating through videos with a CSS overlay on top of the videos.
-The app allows you to load a list of videos and view them one by one while displaying information about the video in a styled overlay.
+The app allows you to load a list of videos and view them one by one while displaying a button on top of the video.
+This can be used for interactive video storytelling on webpages

 ## Features
 Navigate through the videos using buttons